interstar/MTC-CLJ/README.md

 `////` throws the item 500 back in the queue.

 As mentioned previously, I have around 1300 items in my MTC.
 I haven't felt the need for a command to throw items 5000 back.
 But if you find yourself in the position of needing it, then make a request :-)

+#### Er ...
+OK.
+But how do I actually add items?

+Just start typing them in at the command prompt.

+By default if you type any phrase over about 6 letters that isn't obviously one of the commands described above, or in the next section, it's assumed to be another todo item, and is added **on the front** of the queue.
+Note: new items go on the front by default.
+I used to add them on the end, but on the front turns out to be better.
+MTC is a todo-queue.
+But also a "stack" :-)

 #### Pattern Based Manipulation of the Queue